 This policy was written on behalf of CAPH by Helen Trelease (Independent Safeguarding Trainer and Advisor).
-It has been revised annually in line with all KCSIE revisions (Next Revision date August 2023).
+It has been revised annually in line with all KCSIE revisions (Next Revision date September 2024).
 It is endorsed by the Local Authority

-This policy reflects the revised Keeping Children Safe in Education (KCSIE): Statutory guidance for schools and colleges September 2022.
+This policy reflects the revised Keeping Children Safe in Education (KCSIE): Statutory guidance for schools and colleges September 2023.

-Windmill Hill Academy Keeping Children Safe in Education Child Protection and Safeguarding Policy
+Windmill Hill Academy

+Keeping Children Safe in Education Child Protection and Safeguarding Policy

-(CAPH Model Policy for Cornish Schools)
+(CAPH Model Policy)